LudvigOlsen/cvms/README.md

 ```

 The class level results (i.e., the one-vs-all evaluations) are also
-included, and would usually be reported alongside the above results.
+included and could be reported alongside the above results.

 ``` r
 ev$`Class Level Results`